History of Sony: As an innovator

 In 1969, Sony launched Sony TC-50, a compact cassette recorder.
 NASA equipped every astronaut with the device from Apollo 7 onwards.
 Astronauts were required to use the recorder to log their missions but they also listened to music by inserting and playing the pre-recorded tapes.
 Masaru Ibuka also enjoyed listening to classical music using recorders, preluding the birth of Walkman.
 In October the same year, Sony released a prototype of the world's first commercial videocassette recorder.
 This led to the official launch of the VP-1100 two years later.

 Sony received the Emmy in 1973 for developing the Trinitron.
 This was the first Emmy awarded to an electronics.
 In 1975, Sony launched the Betamax, which took part and lost in the video format war.

 Walkman, the first stereo cassette player, was launched in 1979.
 The year 1981 is considered as a starting point of the Digital Revolution with Sony launching the world's first Compact Disc player, the Sony CDP-101, with a Compact Disc (CD) itself, a new data storage format Sony and Philips co-developed.
-In that year, a 3.5-inch floppy disk structure was introduced by Sony and it soon became the defacto standard.
+In that year, a 3.5-inch floppy disk structure was introduced by Sony and it soon became the de facto standard.

 Sony is also the company that produced the first color video camera using a CCD, the XC-1.
 The Sony Mavica, released in 1981, is a prototype of the world's first commercial electronic still camera.

 Sony played a significant role in the tech industry in the second half of the 20th century alongside Hewlett-Packard and IBM.
 Steve Jobs, fascinated by the company's innovative products, culture and work environment, was a big fan of Sony and regarded the company being in a league of their own, apart from the other comparable competitors.

 In 1991, Sony released the first commercial lithium-ion battery jointly with Asahi Kasei and had been the leader in the rechargeable battery industry until a massive defective battery scandal occurred in 2006.

 Sony introduced Memory Stick, a flash memory storage format, in 1998, a year earlier than the announcement of SD card.
 The Sony's format is considered as a yet another failed standard from the company.
 The list of Sony's unsuccessful attempts to make their proprietary formats universally adopted includes Betamax, MiniDisc or the well-known abbreviated term, the MD, and Universal Media Disc.

-In June of 2006, Sony released the Blu-ray Disc format, a High-definition Optical disc format developed by the company in association with the Blu-ray Disc Association, in which Sony is a member of, alongside Philips, Panasonic and LG Electronics.
+In June 2006, Sony released the Blu-ray Disc format, a High-definition Optical disc format developed by the company in association with the Blu-ray Disc Association, in which Sony is a member of, alongside Philips, Panasonic and LG Electronics.